Pyromaanisorsa/DiceRollers/README.md

 - CombatManager: manages turn flow and order, also every action goes through this manager
 - GoDiceManager: starts the local TCP-server to connect GoDice locally and communicate with it
 - GridManager: manages game board and tiles states, also helps abilities by giving list of targetable tiles based of abilityData parameters + abilityShape component

+AbilityData Structure
+- Component-driven architecture using classes like AbilityFlow, AbilityShape, and AbilityBehaviour.
+- New abilities can be added simply by composing components rather than writing new code for each ability.
+- Currently each ability is usable by both players and enemy AI.

+Level Editor Tools
+- Custom Unity Editor window visualizes level tiles and blocking areas.
+- Designers can mark blocked tiles interactively, which are then serialized into level data.

 EnemyAI
 - Very simple currently: either moves closer to player until in range of their single ability or uses their ability to attack.